-☐ Required: If the school identifies a cluster of 3 or more confirmed cases (students and/or employees) within a 14-day period, the school should proceed with the following steps:
+☐ Required: If the school identifies a cluster of 3 or more laboratory confirmed cases (students and/or employees) within a 14-day period, the school should proceed with the following steps:

-- Report the cluster immediately to DPH.
-Secure online reporting is the preferred method for notifying DPH and can be done on a computer or mobile device with access to the secure web application: http://www.redcap.link/lacdph.educationsector.covidreport.
-If online reporting is not possible, reporting can be done manually by downloading and completing the COVID-19 Case and Contact Line List for the Education Sector and sending it to ACDC-Education@ph.lacounty.gov. - DPH will review the submitted information to determine whether the outbreak criteria described below have been met and will notify the school within 1 business day on next steps.
-Outbreak Criteria: At least 3 -confirmed cases with symptomatic or asymptomatic COVID-19 within a 14-day period in a group with members who are epidemiologically linked, do not share a household, and are not a close contact of each other outside of the campus.
+- Report the cluster to the DPH Acute Communicable Disease Control (ACDC) Education Sector Team within 1 business day via email at: ACDC-Education@ph.lacounty.gov or by calling (888) 397-3993 or (213) 240-7821. - Compete the Line List for Cases and Contacts, available at: COVID-19 Case and Contact Line List for the Educational Sector and submit it to ACDC-Education@ph.lacounty.gov.
+For technical assistance on how to complete the line list contact ACDC-Education@ph.lacounty.gov. - The ACDC Education Sector Team will review the Line List for Cases and Contacts to determine whether the outbreak criteria described below have been met and will notify the school within 1 business day on next steps. - Outbreak Criteria: At least 3 laboratory-confirmed cases with symptomatic or asymptomatic COVID-19 within a 14-day period in a group with members who are epidemiologically linked, do not share a household, and are not a close contact of each other outside of the campus.
 School groups include persons that share a common membership at school (e.g., classroom, school event, school extracurricular activity, academic class, sport teams, clubs, transportation).
-Epidemiological links require the infected persons to have been present at some point in the same setting during the same time period while infectious. - If outbreak criteria are not met, DPH will advise the school to continue with routine exposure management. - If outbreak criteria are met, DPH will notify the school that an outbreak investigation has been activated and a public health investigator will communicate directly with the school to coordinate the outbreak response.
+Epidemiological links require the infected persons to have been present at some point in the same setting during the same time period while infectious. - If outbreak criteria are not met, the ACDC team will advise the school to continue with routine exposure management. - If outbreak criteria are met, the ACDC team will notify the school that a DPH outbreak response field team has been activated and the field team will communicate directly with the school to coordinate the outbreak response.